coreman14/ST-Character-Pack-HTML/README.md

 Place whatever was downloaded next to the scenario.yml file of the pack you want to generate the HTML for.
 Then you can double click the EXE or the pyz files (You may have to right click -> Open with... to run it if the default application is not set to Python for pyz files) to run it.

-If you do want to to place in it the folder, add `-i <PathToFolder>` to the command and replace PathToFolder with the actual path to where the yml file is.
+If you do want to place in it the folder, add `-i <PathToFolder>` to the command and replace PathToFolder with the actual path to where the yml file is.

 ## Usage of the Cloned repo or PYZ files